hipe/tmx/tan_man/doc/issues/026-IO-resolution-through-parameter-modeling.md

 when needed. so you'll hear us say "byte upstream reference" and "byte downstream reference" which you can probably safely think of as an input stream and ouput stream (even STDIN and STDOUT, if you are familiar).

+(the final few paragraphs are redundant with (and supercede) their corresponding ideas in [#ba-062.3] "the byte stream manifesto".)